nanocosmos/demo/README.md

 ## Release Notes

-This version contains patches for iOS fullscreen functionality if meta tag 'viewport' is set and the autoplay policy of Safari 11, where only muted autoplay is allowed.
+This version contains patches for iOS full screen functionality if meta tag 'viewport' is set and the autoplay policy of Safari 11, where only muted autoplay is allowed.

 ## Changelog